GuitarFreaks and DrumMania: GITADORA to GITADORA GALAXY WAVE DELTA (2013–present)

 GITADORA is continuation from the XG Series of GuitarFreaks and DrumMania.
-The first release of the GITADORA series was February 14, 2013, with lots of modifications ti the game-play.
+The first release of the GITADORA series was February 14, 2013, with lots of modifications to the game-play.
 The "Matixx" series of GITADORA made a lot of improvements (for example, Phrase Combo has been added to the Song Progress), similar to the following GITADORA series.
 By December 16, 2020, Konami announced the availability of a PC version of the game called "コナステ GITADORA" (Konasute GITADORA), for a monthly fee of 1480 yen.
 From February 1, 2021, to February 28, 2022, Konami held a promo offering a free month of the PC version with redemption codes included with the purchase of a Yamaha DTX 402KS or 452KS drumset.
-GITADORA GALAXY WAVE is the latest arcade release.
+GITADORA GALAXY WAVE DELTA is the latest arcade release.

 Controller

 GuitarFreaks is played using a controller designed to imitate the shape of an electric guitar, most like the Fender Jazzmaster or Fender Mustang.
 The neck houses three buttons, colored red, green, and blue.
 During XG series up to recent GITADORA, two buttons were added such as yellow and pink.
 On the main face of the guitar, a pick lever is used to simulate the picking and strumming of an actual guitar.
 A small metal knob near the pick is used to alter the sound produced by the game, such as adding Chorus/Delay effects.